 Breaking down tasks to prepare for the meeting saves a lot of time and effort by not being rambling or becoming a criticism of whose fault but forgetting the purpose of the meeting.

-Boosts Negotiating Power
+Boost Negotiating Power

 During the meeting, arguments or disagreements will not be avoided.
-But this boosts team members’ negotiating power by having to discuss and figure out the best solution to solve problems for customers and businesses.
+However, this boosts team members’ negotiating power by having to discuss and figure out the best solution to solve problems for customers and businesses.
 You might be surprised to find an excellent negotiator on your team!

 No one wants to attend a meeting that will be cancelled midway because there is no data or problem-solving.